Allison’s Amazing Hypnobabies Home Waterbirth

 At which point my midwife, her assistant midwife, her student midwife, my two sisters, and my husband all reassured me- validated my feelings, but reminded me how strong I am, how close I am to meeting this sweet baby and holding him or her in my arms.
 I listened to their words of encouragement throughout my transformation (transition) waves and felt myself opening and relaxing.
 It was such a beautiful moment of vulnerability—I felt completely surrounded by love and peace.
 I began involuntarily grunting again and I felt baby begin to descend past my cervix.
 I looked up at my midwife, with her gloves on and waiting for one of my waves to pass so she could check me and told her never mind, I was pushing haha.
 She smiled and said yes, you are!

 One of my fears going into this was that I would tear again, I’ve never torn on my perineum, but I can say that recovering from labial tears was so difficult for me, and my 2nd born tore my left labia so much that I had to have it surgically repaired one year later.
 So, during this pregnancy I’d done a lot of research on preventing tears and came across an old video on YouTube with Ina May Gaskin talking about this subject, saying that a huge factor in preventing tears is when a mother has her hands “down there” touching herself.
-It helps promote blood flow, helps control crowning too fast etc. I personally had been too squeamish and modest to do any of that with my prior births, but I was so past that at this point, and was in a safe environment with such loving people present.
+It helps promote blood flow, helps control crowning too fast, etc. I personally had been too squeamish and modest to do any of that with my prior births, but I was so past that at this point and was in a safe environment with such loving people present.
 So, with the next wave, I reached my hand down to feel for crowning and to protect my tissues where I felt I needed it.
 I became so internally focused on getting this baby down.

 I can only describe this last pushing part as an out of body experience in reverse.
-It was the most amazing feeling, and I’m sure there was A LOT of oxytocin flowing, because I literally felt euphoric and almost high.
+It was the most amazing feeling, and I’m sure there was A LOT of oxytocin flowing because I literally felt euphoric and almost high.
 No pain.
 It wasn’t even “intense,” it was just primitive and beautiful and fearless now that I’d voiced and cleared my fears earlier.
-I heard my midwife gently remind me to breathe baby down, and it felt amazing to do this rather than grunting, yelling, or any form of purple pushing.
+I heard my midwife gently remind me to breathe the baby down, and it felt amazing to do this rather than grunting, yelling, or any form of purple pushing.
 I could feel baby’s soft, velvety head crowning slowly with each breath.
-I felt a painless stretching and then a pop feeling as baby’s head came completely out.
+I felt a painless stretching and then a pop feeling as the baby’s head came completely out.

 My midwife had me sit back off my knees and lean against the wall of the pool.
-I was grinning from ear to ear, because I knew the “hardest” part was over.
+I was grinning from ear to ear because I knew the “hardest” part was over.
 I knew that I was just one or two pushes away from holding my baby.
 My sister later told me that she literally didn’t know that I’d been pushing at that point— I do remember seeing her face looking shocked after I’d re-positioned, and she could see baby’s head was out!

-With just two short pushes, one shoulder released, then the other, then our baby was born and immediately placed into my arms.
+With just two short pushes, one-shoulder released, then the other, then our baby was born and immediately placed into my arms.
 Every mother knows this moment, the feeling of holding your baby for the first time and hearing those precious first cries.

 From the time we’d returned home to the time baby was born was just ELEVEN MINUTES.
 The first thing I said once I came out of my trance of meeting this baby was “Oh my God, that was so EASY!”
 Everyone laughed, and my midwife asked if I wanted to see whether I’d had a girl or a boy.
 I’d been so fixated on making sure baby was okay, that I forgot we were on team green. 😉 I lifted one leg and exclaimed, “It’s a girl!!!
 I knew you were a girl!”
 I looked up and saw one of my sisters crying tears of joy (this was the first birth she’d seen, and I’m so glad that I was able to show her what birth SHOULD be), and my husband’s face melting into a tender expression from knowing we’d had another sweet baby girl.

 The following moments are all a blur— getting up to the birthing stool to deliver the placenta, my 6-year-old daughter coming into the room to discover and meet her baby sister, then she cut the cord!
 I got washed up and into comfortable clothing and settled into bed.
-Midwife checked me and NO TEARS!
+The midwife checked me and NO TEARS!
 Baby girl nursed like a champ for a full hour after she was born.
 We named her Molly Anne and are SO in love.